 - ½ cup tomatoes, diced

-- 2 tablespoons green chopped chiles
+- 2 tablespoons green chiles, chopped

 - ¼ teaspoon cayenne pepper